 5G is a completely new technology that isn’t backwards compatible, which means that new hardware will be needed to broadcast and receive 5G signals.
 Existing non-5G devices won’t be able to connect to 5G networks, even at lower speeds.

-As for use cases, 5G and Wi-Fi 6 will each have their niche, but analysts and industry experts have argued that the two will complement each other to create a larger, faster, and more accessible internet.
+As for use cases, 5G and Wi-Fi 6 each have their niche, but analysts and industry experts have argued that the two complement each other to create a larger, faster, and more accessible internet.

 - 5G smartphones: A guide for business professionals (free PDF) (TechRepublic)